 Oriola complies with the order of precedence laid down in the Waste Act.
 First, the generation of waste is minimised and the generated waste is reused as much as possible.
 For example, the number of consumer plastic bags in Kronans Apotek pharmacy stores has been reduced by 62% 2018 compared to 2017.

 Waste is minimised by using reusable plastic boxes when transporting pharmaceuticals to pharmacies, training personnel properly in appropriate and careful handling of pharmaceuticals, and monitoring clients' stocks to minimise waste.
 In cases where pharmaceutical packaging has only cosmetic defects and cannot be sold at pharmacies, Oriola, in cooperation with the pharmaceutical company, seeks solutions to prevent destruction.

-More than a half of the waste generated by Oriola Group operations is recyclable cardboard and paperboard accumulated when products are repackaged.
-One third of the waste is energy waste and mixed waste collected from offices that can be combusted.
-Each year, Oriola Group processes hundreds of thousands of kilograms of pharmaceutical waste that is disposed.
-Oriola Group helps its clients to safely and correctly dispose pharmaceuticals, non-pharmaceuticals (e.g. nutritional supplements, cosmetics and medical devices) and hazardous waste that have been damaged in production, have expired or have been recalled from the market.
-A large part of the pharmaceutical waste disposed by Oriola Group comes from the waste collection points of the Kronans Apotek pharmacies where consumers can bring pharmaceuticals they no longer use or have expired.
+More than a half of the waste generated by Oriola operations is recyclable cardboard and paperboard accumulated when products are repackaged.
+Each year, Oriola processes and sends for proper disposing hundreds of thousands of kilograms of pharmaceutical waste.
+We help our clients to safely and correctly dispose pharmaceuticals, non-pharmaceuticals (e.g. nutritional supplements, cosmetics and medical devices) and hazardous waste that have been damaged in production, have expired or have been recalled from the market.
+A large part of the pharmaceutical waste disposed by Oriola comes from the waste collection points of the Kronans Apotek pharmacies where consumers can bring pharmaceuticals they no longer use or that have expired.
 Pharmaceutical waste is processed in combustion plants to generate energy.